titon/toolkit/readme.md

 * `Pin` - Pin an element in a container that stays within the viewport while scrolling
 * `Popover` - Displays dynamic notification elements over an element
 * `Showcase` - Provides a lightbox style image gallery
+* `Stalker` - Monitors the scroll of an element and notifies a target when a marker is reached
 * `Tabs` - Provides tabbed support to an element containing navigation tabs and sections
 * `Tooltip` - Displays dynamic tooltips over an element or the mouse cursor
 * `TypeAhead` - Displays a list of possible options below an input while typing